Javanese diaspora: Singapore

 The second largest Malay group were the Javanese.
 They came from Java in the Dutch East Indies (modern Indonesia).
 In the 1931 Population Census, the number of Javanese in Singapore was 16,063.
 The 1981 Population Census, however, showed that they made up 6% of the Malay population.
 However, many Javanese had actually registered themselves as 'Malay'.
 It is likely that the actual percentage of the Javanese within the Malay population was much higher.
 An ethnographic study in 1990 estimated that approximately 50–60% of Singaporean Malays have at least some degree of Javanese ancestry.
 The Javanese came to Singapore in stages.
 In the mid-19th century, they came and worked as ironsmiths, leather makers as well as spice merchants and religious books dealers.
 There were also a group of Javanese printers and publishers in the Arab Street area.
 There were also community of pilgrim brokers that played an important role in encouraging the migration of the Javanese to Singapore.

 After the Second World War, the total number of Javanese coming to Singapore continued to increase.
 The first wave consisted of conscript labour that were brought by the Japanese and their numbers were estimated to be about 10,000 (Turnbull, 1976:216).
 The second wave were those who moved to Singapore through Malaya.
 The 1970 Population Census showed that a total of 21,324 Malays who were born in Malaya (later Malaysia) had moved to Singapore in the years 1946–1955; and as many as 29,679 moved to Singapore from 1956 to 1970 (Census 1970:262-3).
 Interviews conducted showed that a majority of them were young men of Javanese descent from Johore who wanted to find a better life in Singapore.
 Most of them were not educated and not highly skilled and worked as manual labourers in the post war years.

 In the 2010 census, Malays of Javanese descent numbered 89,000.

 South Africa

 Cape Malays are an ethnic group or community in South Africa.
-The name is derived from the Cape of Good Hope and the Malay race people originally from Indonesian/Malay archipelago, mostly from the Dutch East Indies colony (present-day Indonesia), a Dutch colony for several centuries, and Dutch Malacca, which the Dutch held from 1641 to 1824.
+The name is derived from the Cape of Good Hope and the Malay race people originally from the Malay Archipelago, mostly from the Dutch East Indies colony (present-day Indonesia), a Dutch colony for several centuries, and Dutch Malacca, which the Dutch held from 1641 to 1824.
 The community's earliest members were enslaved Javanese transported by the Dutch East India Company (VOC).
 Key figures in the arrival of Islam were Muslim leaders who resisted the company's rule in Southeast Asia.
 Some, like Sheikh Yusuf, were exiled to South Africa by the company, which founded and used Cape Town as a resupply station for ships travelling between Europe and Asia.